 If you don't like the candy curls look, you're not stuck with it.
 Just carefully pick each curl unit apart into two to four separate sections.
 Take your time, and don't rake your fingers through these curls if you want to preserve their shape.

 Getting curls that last is as simple as that, whether your hair is natural or relaxed.
+Want to learn more?
 Check out the Curlformers site for more information.